farhanh/BaseAndroidArchitecture/README.md

 #### Interface Injection
 For instance, If I have an interface ILogger and want to inject then there are 2 things I have to do,

-1- Create abstract class which contain abstract funtion to return the interface:
+1- Create abstract class which contains abstract function to return the interface:
 ```
 @Module
 @InstallIn(SingletonComponent::class)